Jmuccigr/jmuccigr.github.io/sub/CV.markdown

 |date|item|
 |:--|:--|
+2016 | "The Late Antique/Early Medieval Cemetery at the *Vicus Martis Tudertium*," AIA, with Dr. Sarah Harvey and Dr. Jill Rhodes
 2015 | "Seventh Season of Excavation at the *Vicus Martis Tudertium*," AIA, with Dr. Sarah Harvey and Dr. Jill Rhodes 2014 | "Sixth Season of Excavation at the *Vicus Ad Martis Tudertium*," AIA, with Dr. Sarah Harvey 2013 | "Fifth Season of Excavation at the *Vicus Ad Martis Tudertium*," AIA